terhnt/BitcoinArmory/release_scripts/README.txt

    Script Output:

-         -- Upload all installers and offline bundles to BitcoinArmory-releases -- Upload all announce files to BitcoinArmory-media bucket -- Ask if you'd like to push the latest git tag (if this is a testing version, you may not want to push the tag)
+         -- Upload all installers and offline bundles to BxtcoinArmory-releases -- Upload all announce files to BxtcoinArmory-media bucket -- Ask if you'd like to push the latest git tag (if this is a testing version, you may not want to push the tag)